How Cisco Secure Endpoint (AMP) Can Stop Advanced Cybersecurity Threats in their Tracks

 - Actionable, contextual dashboard reports based on advanced analytics and telemetry data, overlaid with useful contextual data.

-Cisco AMP continuously monitors and analyzes all file and process activity within your network to find and automatically eliminate the riskiest 1 percent of threats that other security solutions miss.
-AMP won’t lose sight of where files go or what they do.
-If a file that scanned clean on initial inspection ever becomes a problem, AMP is there at the first sign of malicious behavior with a full activity history to catch, contain and remediate the threat.
+Cisco Secure Endpoint continuously monitors and analyzes all file and process activity within your network to find and automatically eliminate the riskiest 1 percent of threats that other security solutions miss.
+Cisco Secure Endpoint won't lose sight of where files go or what they do.
+If a file that scanned clean on initial inspection ever becomes a problem, Cisco Secure Endpoint is there at the first sign of malicious behavior with a full activity history to catch, contain and remediate the threat.

 All of these features combine into a powerful next-gen endpoint security tool that enables companies to better protect themselves from modern cybersecurity threats.

-To get the full value from AMP for Endpoints and reduce the complexity of traditional licensing structures that can negatively impact bottom lines as licenses are added over time, we also recommend exploring Cisco Enterprise Agreements (EA).
+To get the full value from Cisco Secure Endpoint and reduce the complexity of traditional licensing structures that can negatively impact bottom lines as licenses are added over time, we also recommend exploring Cisco Enterprise Agreements (EA).

 Cisco EAs work well for organizations who need financial predictability, want a less complicated IT environment, or who plan to significantly invest in technology growth initiatives.